EPA Scientists' Work May Face 'Case By Case' Review By Trump Team, Official Says

 It also would likely have a chilling effect on the agency's ability to conduct research on the environmental issues it is charged with regulating.

 Ericksen's comments come just days after Trump's team ordered agencies to limit their external communications to the public.
 Employees at the EPA, the Department of Agriculture and the Interior Department, among others, have been instructed not to post on social media accounts.
-At the EPA, staff was told not to speak to the news media.
+At the EPA, the staff was told not to speak to the news media.

 Ericksen said it's not abnormal for administrations to limit outward communication during their transition while they work toward getting different branches on point.
 Trump's nominee for EPA administrator, Oklahoma Attorney General Scott Pruitt, is still awaiting confirmation.

-Note: A previous version of this story incorrectly referred to the World Resources Institute as the World Resource Institute.